 Show your results

 Once your sales enablement initiative has had some time to take route, ensure that you are regularly monitoring progress against key performance indicators (KPIs).
 Get your marketing, sales, and sales enablement leads together regularly to share respective insights and discuss areas for future improvement.
 Monitoring performance regularly means that you’ll be able to make better business decisions.
 Sometimes just a small adjustment here or there is all it takes to get back on track to meeting your business goals.
 Plus, collaborating in this way reinforces departmental alignment.

 The Bottom Line

 Closing the gap between marketing and sales is at the heart of any great sales enablement strategy.
 And the benefits are no laughing matter.
-From improved corporate culture, to increase profits and a healthy return on investment, there really is no reason not to start implementing a sales enablement strategy in your B2B business.
+From improved corporate culture to increased profits and a healthy return on investment, there really is no reason not to start implementing an effective enablement strategy in your B2B business.